Nickwasused/nickwasused.github.io/posts/2022-03-12-tor-snowflake.md

 title: "Install Tor Snowflake on the Raspberry Pi with DietPi."
 publish_date: 2022-03-12
 background: white
-description: This is a guide for installing a tor snowflake on your Raspberry Pi as systemd service.
+snippet: This is a guide for installing a tor snowflake on your Raspberry Pi as systemd service.
+tags: ["Raspberry Pi", "Tor"]
+author: Nickwasused
 ---
 ## Requirements